lasuzuki/dtn-gcp-2nodes/README.md

 ````

 ## The `ipnadmin` configuration
+The `ipnadmin` configuration maps endpoints at "neighboring" (topologically adjacent, directly reachable) nodes to convergence-layer addresses.
 ````
 ## begin ipnadmin
 # ipnrc configuration file for host1 in a 3node ltp/tcp test.